linera-io/linera-protocol/CLI.md

   Default value: `10`
 * `--wait-for-outgoing-messages` — Whether to wait until a quorum of validators has confirmed that all sent cross-chain messages have been delivered
+* `--long-lived-services` — (EXPERIMENTAL) Whether application services can persist in some cases between queries
 * `--tokio-threads <TOKIO_THREADS>` — The number of Tokio worker threads to use
 * `--blanket-message-policy <BLANKET_MESSAGE_POLICY>` — The policy for handling incoming messages